Itayventura/DataStructures/README.md

 * a generic class representing a dynamic array.
 * implemented push, pop methods.
 * when the array is too big or too small, i.e. the client pushes to a full array or pops from less than 25% full array than the array resizes.

+## Binary Search Tree
+* a generic class representing a BST;
+* implemented insert, search, delete methods
+* added a unittests for all methods